 The Toronto Black Film Festival is dedicated to giving unique voices in cinema the opportunity to present audiences with new ways of looking at the world.
 A dynamic, refreshing and audacious Festival whose ambition is to encourage the development of the independent film industry and to promote more films on the reality of Black people from around the Globe.

-Important: Need to be films about Black realities or showcasing black actors or directors.
-All films if in a foreign language must have English subtitles
+IMPORTANT: Need to be films about Black realities or showcasing black actors.
+All films if in a foreign language must have English subtitles.

 RULES AND REGULATIONS

 The goal of the Toronto Black Film Festival (TBFF) is to: promote independent author’s films from Canada and around the world, promote cultural and cinematographic diversity within Quebec and Canada, promote Black cinema and stimulate the development of quality cinema, discover and encourage new talent, encourage meetings between Black filmmakers and professionals working in the film industry from here and abroad, cultivate opportunities for North-South co-productions, encourage the development of the Black Film Industry here and abroad.

 The 7th annual Toronto Black Film Festival (TBFF) will run in Toronto from Wednesday, February 13 to Monday, February 18, 2019.